Seven-Oo/hello-world/README.md

 # hello-world
 Just a repository

-Hi, I'm jinling, who came from China.
+Hi, I'm seven, who came from China.
 I like coding so I began to learn coding.
 I will fighting for it.